RonanDrouglazet/JsonTree/README.md

 JsonTree
 ========

-Create JSON array in a file fill with the target directory (all the files on this directory)
+CLI USE ONLY

-ONLY WITH CLI
+Create JSON manifest (list all the files on this directory)

 Example: